timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

   with the various parts of our mind activated by the intrusive memory

 In all such steps,
-the particular mental scenes,
-internal dialogue,
-associated feelings,
-are information that we want to actively manage in our memory.
+we want to actively manage our memory of our emergent scenes, internal dialogue, and associated feelings.
 Again, such management may be
 external as with notes
 as well as internal through tools such as flashcards.